Contactc.fecarotti@ tue.nl Atlas 4.411

 A Petri net approach to assess the effects of railway maintenance on track availabilityInfrastructure Asset Management (2020)

-A mathematical programming approach to railway network asset management28th International European Safety and Reliability Conference, ESREL 2018 (2018)
+A mathematical programming approach to railway network asset management2018 European Safety and Reliability Conference (ESREL 2018) (2018)

 No ancillary activities